UniMath/agda-unimath/src/logic/propositionally-double-negation-eliminating-maps.lagda.md

 ## Definintion

-### Double negation elimination structure on a map
+### Propositional double negation elimination on a map

 ```agda
 module _